-- form and scale of development for a waterfront location; - b. provide opportunities for new view corridors; - c. creation of public roads, parks, walkways, and paths within the site and to enhance connectivity to the neighbourhoods to the north and to the west, and along the waterfront; - d. provision of public open space along the
+- a. form and scale of development will be appropriate to the waterfront location; - b. provide opportunities for new view corridors; - c. creation of public roads, parks, walkways, and paths within the site and to enhance connectivity to the neighbourhoods to the north and to the west, and along the waterfront; - d. provision of public open space along the shoreline, and a continuous Waterfront Trail to maximize public access to and along the Lake Ontario waterfront; and - e. for the lands along Lakeshore Road East, the Lakeshore Corridor Precinct policies in this Area Plan will also apply.